healthcare-and-life-sciences/epic-patient-search-with-create/README.md

 * Follow the download steps in the **"Download Now"** flow presented on the HLS Accelerators website for this Accelerator which downloads the following GitHub repository on your machine: https://hlsaccelerators.developer.salesforce.com/s/bundle/a9E5f000000PLAeEAO/epic-patient-search
 * Unzip the resulting .zip file which is downloaded to your machine.
 * Open the **“OmniStudio”** folder
-	* If you have the Vlocity_ins package installed in your org, open the folder titled “Vlocity Version”.
-	* If you have Core OmniStudio installed in your org, open the folder titled "OmniStudio Version".
+	* Open the folder titled "OmniStudio Version".
 	* Install the DataPack into your org.
 		* In Salesforce, click on **App Launcher** → Search for **"OmniStudio DataPacks"** and click on it.
 		* Click on **"Installed"** > Import > From File